Exercise in Just 10 Minutes with HIIT

 What are the benefits of regular exercise?

-Regular exercise can give you a multitude of benefits including:
+Regular exercise can give you a multitude of health benefits, including:

 Strengthening your muscles